 What to Expect with a Front Tooth Filling

 Dentists can repair front teeth in a way that makes them look natural.
 Front teeth fillings are sometimes necessary when there are cavities present.
 There is no need to worry about your appearance if you need a front tooth filling.
 Dentists use composite resin to fill in the tooth after they remove decay.
-They can also use a process called bonding to adhere to composite resin to your tooth.
+They can also use bonding to adhere composite resin to your tooth.
 This helps fill in missing pieces when you chip a tooth.
 Tooth-colored repairs make it much easier to maintain a beautiful smile.

 - Food stuck between teeth: When you eat, does your food gets stuck in certain areas?

-Find a Dentist Houston to Handle a Front Tooth Filling
+Find a Dentist for Front Tooth Filling

 A front tooth filling is necessary if you have a cavity or other damage to your tooth.
 Front teeth are often injured during sports or when people fall down.
 Any blow to the face can cause a problem with your teeth.
 If you suddenly have pain or chip your front tooth, you need to find a dentist quickly.

 Call your insurance company to help you find a dentist on your plan.
 You can also look online for a new dentist if you do not have one.
 Check the business sites to find out about the services offered and business hours.
 Most general dentists can handle front tooth dental repair.
-A dental clinic- Houston, TX 77002 can help you with a proper treatment plan.
+A dental clinic- in Houston, TX 77002, can help you with a proper treatment plan.

 How To Cover A Cavity On Front Tooth?

 If you notice a chip on your tooth, call the dentist immediately.
 A small chip may not require emergency care.
-If the damage is severe, however, your dentist may initiate treatment the same day as your exam.
+If the damage is severe, your dentist may initiate treatment on the same day as your exam.
 The dentist examines you thoroughly to find out more about the problem.
 Teeth often chip because they are decayed or infected.

 Caring for your Damaged Tooth: Dental Filling or Bonding